szczyglis-dev/py-gpt/README.md

 ## What is preset?

-Presets (templates) are designed to save various configurations and allow you to use these settings at any time.
-A preset encompasses the chosen mode of operation (chat, completion, or image generation), an initialization (system) message, a name for the AI, a username, and the conversation "temperature" (where a higher value creates more abstract responses from the model, and a lower value results in more deterministic behavior).
-Presets function like *templates*.
-They can be applied in any mode and with models provided by both the `OpenAI API` and `Langchain`.
+Presets in **PYGPT** are essentially templates used to store and quickly apply different configurations.
+Each preset includes settings for the mode you want to use (such as chat, completion, or image generation), an initial system message, an assigned name for the AI, a username for the session, and the desired "temperature" for the conversation.
+A warmer "temperature" setting allows the AI to provide more creative responses, while a cooler setting encourages more predictable replies.
+These presets can be used across various modes and with models accessed via the `OpenAI API` or `Langchain`.

-You're free to add as many presets as you wish and switch between them whenever needed.
-Presets can also be duplicated, providing a starting point to create new ones based on existing configurations.
+The system lets you create as many presets as needed and easily switch among them.
+Additionally, you can clone an existing preset, which is useful for creating variations based on previously set configurations and experimentation.

 ![v2_preset](https://github.com/szczyglis-dev/extended-dump-bundle/assets/61396542/1319ab14-9be2-481c-8294-c03900062883)